yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 PIRLS is a study of the reading literacy, and ePIRLS is a study of online informational reading.
 Both are subjects that can be selected in the IDE.

-#### Measures
+#### Dependent Variables
 PIRLS focuses on overall reading literacy, but within this broad category, four subscales are available: two focusing on the purposes of reading (literary experience and acquire and use information) and two focusing on the processes used for reading (interpreting, integrating, and evaluating and retrieving and straightforward inferencing).
 The 2001 and 2006 reading subscales have been rescaled to allow for comparisons to 2011 and later years.
 Subscales are constituent parts of the composite subject scale for an assessment and are specified by the assessment framework.
 The weighted average of these is the basis for the reading composite scale, as described in the PIRLS framework.
 Subscales are based on fewer observations than the combined scale and, as a result, may have larger standard errors. ePIRLS which focuses on online informational reading does not include subscales focusing on the purposes of reading, since the entire assessment focuses on reading to acquire and use information. ePIRLS does include two subscales focusing on the processes used for reading (interpreting, integrating, and evaluating and retrieving and straightforward inferencing).
 Similar to PIRLS, ePIRLS also includes a composite online reading scale.
-In addition, there are a number of dependent (or continuous) variables, other than scale scores, that you may choose as a measure.
+In addition, there are a number of dependent (or continuous) variables, other than scale scores, that you may choose as a dependent variable.
 These variables fall under different categories, such as Student and Family Characteristics and School Characteristics.

 #### Years